Mikaela/mikaela.github.io/pages/browser-extensions.markdown

 ## Firefox about:config

 * `layout.css.devPixelsPerPx` to `1.25` or `2.0` on macOS Retina to increase font size.
+* `privacy.firstparty.isolate` to `true` for preventing domains from accessing each other's data.
+    * If something breaks, it's most likely related to this.
+I am yet to test if this breaks Finnish strong electric authentication.
 * `privacy.resistFingerprinting` = `true` multiple effects to make your
   browser appear less unique, the ones I have found/understood:
     * warns if `intl.accept_languages` is not `en-US, en` .